 Caleb looked at Red who nodded and decided it must be important.
 He walked behind the man as they went downstream.

 When they were out of sight of the horses the man stopped to face the boy, "Take off your coat."

 The Raven furrowed his eyebrows and repeated with a more stern voice, "Take off that coat or I'll take it off for you."

-That got Caleb's attention.
-He opened his eyes wide but quickly slipped the coat off and handed it to the Raven, who tossed it aside.
+Caleb's opened his eyes wide, but slipped the coat off and handed it to the man, who tossed it aside.
 "Now what?"

-Caleb yelled, "No, no way!
-Besides, I don't know you!"
+The boy yelled, "No, no way!
+I don't know you."

-"Before you get back to the horses, you're going to wash up.
-Both you and your clothes.
+"I'll be back up there, but before we go any further, you're going to wash up, both you and your clothes.
 You smell like a goat."

 "Suit yourself."
-The Raven took one step and grabbed the boy by his belt and shoulder and lifting him, walked straight into the stream until the water came up to his thighs.
-Caleb struggled but the Raven held him tight.
-The man tossed the boy into the stream.
-He landed with a large splash, and completely submerged before rapidly coming up, struggling for breath.
-The shock of the freezing water seized up his muscles and he couldn't speak or fight back.
+The Raven took one step, grabbed the boy by his belt, shoulder, lifted him, and walked straight out into the stream until the water came up to his thighs.
+Caleb struggled, but the Raven held tight and tossed him out into the swift water.
+He landed with a splash and submerged before popping back up; gasping for breath.
+The frigid water seized his chest, robbing him of speech, as he fought to regain his feet.

 The man reached into his pocket, pulled out a bar of soap, and held it out to the boy.
 "I'm going back to the horses.
-Wash everything, especially where the sun doesn't shine.
-Then wash those clothes and throw them on the bank.
-When you're clean, get dressed and come back to the horses.
-We'll be waiting on you."
-He turned, climbed the bank, and walked upstream back to the horses.
+Wash everything, even where the sun don't shine.
+Then wash your clothes and throw them on the bank.
+When you're clean get dressed in those dry clothes and come back to us.
+We'll be waiting."
+He climbed the bank and walked upstream to the horses.